 So it pays to give serious thought to the speed of your website and the speed of your mobile version.
 Because now that Google is giving a leg up to fast mobile sites then you need to work on your mobile website and see how fast you can make it.
 If you don’t you could be losing out.

-Here at Clever Marketing, Surrey’s premier digital agency, we take site speed very seriously.
+Here at Clever Marketing, Hampshire’s premier digital agency, we take site speed very seriously.
 We know that if you require certain functions your site will slow down.
 But we try to mitigate this with work to speed up other areas of your platform.